Plans for Rowing Boats

 - Bateau's Otter 16 has optional sailing rig.
 Weekender 12 is a quick build rowboat.
 They have others too.

 - Devlin Boats has several models of rowing boats.
-Here is the Fairhaven Flyer 20
+Here is the Fairhaven Flyer 20, He also has a book on Stitch and Glue Boatbuilding

-- CLC, Chesapeake Light Craft has a reputation of providing good designs and Handsome boats Several plans and kits.
+- CLC, Chesapeake Light Craft, good designs and Handsome boats Several plans and kits.
+Helpful support while you're building too.
+Rowing shell, wherry, tandem, simple skiff, many designs.

-- Ross Lillistone has several plans some quite nice.
-Nice build diaries too.
+- Ross Lillistone has several plans.
+Nice build diaries and videos too.

-- Jem Watercraft has a 17 ft Rowing canoe.
+- Jem Watercraft has a 17 ft Rowing canoe and several other easily built designs.

-- Spira International has several Grand Banks Style Dories.
+- Spira International has several Grand Banks Style Dories, skiffs and duck boats.

 - Dory Boat Plans A collection of dory plans I put together.